 Pilonidal cyst is a chronic recurrent disease that can occur in various parts of the body (intercostal fold, hands, navel, etc.), but is often located in the sacrococcygeal region.

 Methods of treating Pilonidal Cyst include:

-This is a wide excision of the pilonidal cysts with 5 mm borders down to the sacrococcygeal fascia.
-More specifically, three methods of wide excision of pilonidal cyst are described: Closed, semi-closed and open method.
+This is a wide excision of the coccygeal cyst with a 5 mm margin up to the sacrococcygeal fascia.
+In particular, three methods of wide excision of the coccygeal cyst are described: The closed, the semi-closed and the open method.

 In the closed method, after wide excision of the bladder, the wound is first closed with stiches.
 This technique has the advantage of faster healing and better aesthetic result, but is accompanied by a higher rate of complications, such as recurrence of the cyst, inflammation, wound perforation and rupture, etc.